In this page

 When you execute a quick action, the status of the page will be immediately recalculated.
 It results in an intuitive status change in most cases.
 For example, if you have a page that expired due to not being updated for 100 days and you use the "confirm" action, it becomes "up-to-date".
 So far, so good.

 In some cases, however, the result may not look intuitive for the first look.
-Here is a few examples of these.
+Here are a few examples of these.

 Example 1.
 If you have a page that expired due to not being updated for 100 days and also due to having "2018 Jan 1" set as expiration date, and you use the "confirm" action, it remains "expired".
 Why?
 Because although the first condition is not satisfied anymore, the second still keeps the page in "expired".